Representation: blog tasks

 Read the Media Magazine feature 'Representation old and new'.
 This is in MM51 on page 6 - go to our Media Magazine archive to find the article.
 Complete the following tasks:

 2) How does the example of Kate Middleton show the way different meanings can be created in the media?
+The photograph of Kate Middleton in the newspaper is a re-presentation of what she looks like, with people controlling and manipulating the image.
+This means the various different images can create different meanings to audience.

 4) How does Stuart Hall's theory of preferred and oppositional readings fit with representation?